ncsa/Delta_doc/docs/source/user_guide/accounts.rst

 ACCESS projects use the `ACCESS user portal <https://support.access-ci.org/>`_ for project and account management.

-Non-ACCESS project and account management, such as adding someone to a project, is handled by NCSA Identity and NCSA group management tools.
-For more information, see the `NCSA Allocation and Account Management <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ page.
+Non-ACCESS project and account management, such as adding someone to a project, is handled by NCSA group management tools.
+For more information, go to `Group/Project Member Management <https://docs.ncsa.illinois.edu/en/latest/account-mgmt/group-mgmt.html#group-mgmt>`_.

 Configuring Your Account
 ----------------------------